NaimaEG1983/holbertonschool-low_level_programming/functions_nested_loops/README.md

 Task4 - check if a caracter is an alpha
 Task5 - print the sign of a number
-Task6 - print the absolute value of a signed integer
+Task6 - print the absolute value of a signed integer Task7 - print the last digit of a number